Lawsuit: Pleading

 A lawsuit begins when a complaint or petition, known as a pleading, is filed with the court.
 A complaint should explicitly state that one or more plaintiffs seek(s) damages or equitable relief from one or more stated defendants, and also should state the relevant factual allegations supporting the legal claims brought by the plaintiffs.
 As the initial pleading, a complaint is the most important step in a civil case because a complaint sets the factual and legal foundation for the entirety of a case.
 While complaints and other pleadings may ordinarily be amended by a motion with the court, the complaint sets the framework for the entire case and the claims that will be asserted throughout the entire lawsuit.

 It is likewise important that the plaintiff select the proper venue with the proper jurisdiction to bring the lawsuit.
 The clerk of a court signs or stamps the court seal upon a summons or citation, which is then served by the plaintiff upon the defendant, together with a copy of the complaint.
-This service notifies the defendants that they are being sued and that they are limited in the amount of time of a reply.
-The service provides a copy of the complaint in order to notify the defendants of the nature of the claims.
+This service notifies the defendants that they are being sued and that they are limited in the amount of time to reply.
+The service provides a copy of the complaint to notify the defendants of the nature of the claims.
 Once the defendants are served with the summons and complaint, they are subject to a time limit to file an answer stating their defenses to the plaintiff's claims, which includes any challenges to the court's jurisdiction, and any counterclaims they wish to assert against the plaintiff.

 In a handful of jurisdictions (notably, the U.S. state of New York) a lawsuit begins when one or more plaintiffs properly serve a summons and complaint upon the defendants.
 In such jurisdictions, nothing must be filed with the court until a dispute develops requiring actual judicial intervention.